Some practical tips for homeschool handwriting and the art of thank you notes. Includes art, handwriting practice as well as a heap of gratitude!

 Save sample notes.
 One family keeps a file folder full of examples of good thank you notes.
 If a child is “stuck” simply pull out the folder, thumb through the offerings and the task is no longer overwhelming.

-Share from your stack.
+Share from your stack of finished art work.
 Send a finished paint-with-water page or other recent and beautiful piece of art work from your littlest one.

 But most of all, writing thank you notes is polishing basic, good manners.